Functional optimal transport: map estimation and domain adaptation for functional data: Introduction

-This formulation has two complementary interpretations: it can be viewed as learning an integral operator regularized by a transport plan (a coupling distribution) or it can also be seen as an optimal coupling problem (the Kantorovich problem), which is associated with a cost matrix parametrized by the integral operator.
+It is quite interesting to note that our formulation for optimal transport in the functional domains has two complementary interpretations: it can be viewed as learning an integral operator $T$ regularized by a transport plan (a coupling distribution $\Pi$) or it can also be seen as an optimal coupling problem for $\Pi$ (the Kantorovich problem), which is associated with a cost matrix parameterized by the integral operator $T$.
 In any case, we take a joint optimization approach for the transport map $T$ and the coupling distribution $\Pi$ in functional domains.
-Subject to suitable regularizations, the existence of optimal $(T,\Pi)$ and uniqueness for $T$ can be established, which leads to a consistency result of our estimation procedure (Section~\ref{section:OT on Hilbert}).
-Our estimation procedure involves solving a block coordinate-wise convex optimization, and admits an efficient algorithm for finding explicit transport map that can be applied on sampled functions, as described in Section~\ref{section:methodology}.
-In Section~\ref{section:Experiments}, the effectiveness of our approach is validated first on synthetic datasets of smooth functional data and then applied in a suite of experiments mapping real-world 3D trajectories between robotic arms with different configurations.
-Code is available here: \url{https://github.com/VersElectronics/FOT}
+Subject to suitable regularization on the space of transport maps, the existence of the optimal $(T,\Pi)$ and the uniqueness of $T$ can be established, which leads to a consistency result of our estimation procedure.